 Any developing or professional track and field athlete will appreciate the vital importance of body composition and nutrition.
-Sprinters in particular must sustain the optimal power-to-weight ratio to push their body’s performance.
+Amino acids for sprinters are important in particular, because they must sustain the optimal power-to-weight ratio to push their body’s performance.
 Maintaining a strict diet and achieving a low body fat percentage is particularly important.

 This isn’t easy.
 Each individual must focus on their body and their own unique needs.
 Too much weight loss can cause a reduction in muscle mass and subsequent loss of power and stamina.
 Consequently, nutrition has a profound effect on how the body recovers from training and competitions, as well as power-to-weight ratio, and training adaptations.